NikitaMahajan19/AUTOR/README.md

 # AUTOR

 Downtown Auto Car Service and Repair Centers is a chain of car service centers owned by Downtown Auto Inc spread across the United States.
 They service and repair Honda, Nissan, Toyota, Lexus and Infiniti cars.
-Your task is to design a database system, AUTOR, that allows Downtown Auto corporation and its customers to keep a record of and manage the following information for all its repair centers.
-This description provides an indication of what important information (italicized) will need to be stored in the database as attributes and relationships.
-Suggested attributes for the different entity types are listed in the application; however, these suggestions are by no means exhaustive so you may find that you need to introduce additional attributes beyond the ones explicitly mentioned in this document in some cases.
+A database system, AUTOR, that allows Downtown Auto corporation and its customers to keep a record of and manage the following information for all its repair centers.